 Learn about the people and projects at work by visiting the SBC Focus website.

-The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including DNA, proteins and nanoparticles.
+The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including proteins, small molecules, and nanoparticles.
 The Core encompasses a wide range of sophisticated technical expertise and state-of-the-art instrumentation.

 The Flow Cytometry Core Facility provides high-speed cell sorting services as well as access, training, and support in the use of bench-top analysis flow cytometers. more >>